otrosien/tempest/README.md

 (Optional) Modify the max_node_total_shard_size:min_node_total_shard_size goal ratio.
 Tempest will attempt to rebalance the cluster until the ratio is below the specified value.
 Defaults to 1.5.

     cluster.routing.allocation.probabilistic.iterations : 3000
 (Optional) Modify the maximum number of random move operations that will be attempted during rebalance when searching for a better balanced cluster state.
-Defaults to number of nodes * number of shards, where number of shards is primaries + replicas.
+Defaults to (number of nodes * number of shards), where number of shards is primaries + replicas.